Quick Answer

 Mistake: Not holding ghunnah for the full 2 counts during merging.

-Fix: Practice holding nasal hum for exactly 2 counts while merging.
-Use a metronome to count the duration.
+- Practice holding nasal hum for exactly 2 counts while merging

 3. Incomplete Merging (Partial "m" Sound Remains)